rondomondo/index-funds-101/README.md

 This approach combines the stability of regular income with thosee longer term benefits of compounding.
 So making it particularly valuable for younger/earlier investors with time on their side.
 You.

-### **TL;DR**
+> **TL;DR**

 Some shares/stocks pay you regular cash (dividends).
 Reinvesting these payments to buy more shares creates a snowball effect that could add 15-20% more to your returns over time without any extra money from your pocket.

 ## About Leveraging & Margin Calls

 Leveraging means borrowing money to invest more than you actually have, like putting down 25% and borrowing the rest.
 This can amplify your gains when markets rise (investing 1,000 to control 4,000 in stocks means a 10% market gain creates a 40% return on your money).
-However, losses are equally magnified, and if your investments drop significantly, you'll face a "margin call" - a demand to deposit more money immediately or have your shares (known as positions) sold automatically, often at the worst possible time.
+However, **losses are equally magnified**, and if your investments drop significantly, you'll face a "margin call" - a demand to deposit more money immediately or have your shares (known as positions) sold automatically, often at the worst possible time.

 Leveraging works best with a risk-averse, diversified portfolio that can withstand market volatility without triggering these forced sales via a margin call.
+It is a very risky stratagy without understanding the risks and how the professionals hedge against risk.

-The end of a stock market bubble begins with a slew of margin calls that just amplify.
+The end of a stock market bubble begins with a slew of margin calls that just snowball.

-For beginners, it's generally wiser to avoid leverage until you've built experience, substantial savings, and a solid understanding of market cycles - because the market, just like real estate and history just keeps repeating itself.
+For beginners, it's much wiser to avoid leverage until you've built experience, substantial savings, and a very solid understanding of market cycles - because the market, just like real estate and history just keeps repeating itself.
 Cycling.

 If you do explore leveraging later, start with small amounts and never leverage money you cannot afford to lose because it can be very tempting when everything looks rosy.
+When it goes wrong it can go very wrong very fast.

-### **TL;DR**
+> **TL;DR**

 Leveraging multiplies both potential gains and losses by borrowing to invest more.
 Margin calls force you to add money when investments fall.
 Only consider this advanced strategy with a stable, diversified portfolio and money you can afford to lose.